-There is also an issue with its process of incremental improvements, which some feel stands in the way of radical improvements.
+There’s also an issue with its process of incremental improvements, which some feel stands in the way of radical improvements.
 It also doesn’t fit well with work that is oriented towards finding innovative new methods and processes.

 Since its creation, even a stalwart practitioner such as Jack Welsh has come around to admit that it’s not a holistic approach for everywhere in the company.
 But in product manufacturing, its ability to reduce defects to one in six standard deviations remains standard and provides results.
 The decision to apply it to your project is, of course, up to you.

-Because of Six Sigma’s use of metrics to measure against a baseline to see where there are issues that can be resolved to make processes more efficient, the need for a dynamic project management software is essential.
-ProjectManager.com is a cloud-based tool that monitors progress with its real-time dashboard, making it easier to discover issues and quicker to implement solutions to them.
+Because of Six Sigma’s use of metrics to measure against a baseline to see where there are issues that can be resolved to make processes more efficient, the need for dynamic project management software is essential.
+ProjectManager is a cloud-based tool that monitors progress with its real-time dashboard, making it easier to discover issues and quicker to implement solutions to them.
 Try it free for 30-days, and see for yourself with this trial.